By Zancudo M.

-During their contract fight, UTLA drained their strike fund to hire more staff organizers and to fill their political fund for the upcoming school board election.
-While continuing to claim in the last few weeks that the union was escalating in preparation for a strike, UTLA was actually de-escalating, calling off a major public action at the beginning of mediation and instead having a smaller silent indoor protest demanding that LAUSD “settle now”.
+During their contract fight, UTLA drained their strike fund to hire more staff organizers and to fill their political fund for the upcoming school board election- doing so while continuing to claim in the last few weeks that the union was escalating in preparation for a strike.
+But reality UTLA was actually de-escalating by calling off a major public action at the beginning of mediation and instead shifting gears to have a smaller, silent indoor protest demanding that LAUSD “settle now.”
 From the leadership’s words and actions, it has seemed like they were accepting defeat before the battle had even begun – which of course is the surest way that they can guarantee defeat.

 What is most remarkable is the response to the settlement from the many leftists within UTLA.
-Many teachers who are members of revolutionary anti-capitalist organizations seem to have lost any critical perspective of decisions being taken by the union leadership to back down from this fight.
-Instead of having discussions about what kind of vision for education we all need to be fighting for, and how we can fight for that vision, the discussion among most leftist union activists has been limited to how the decisions of the leadership can be carried out.
+Many teachers who are members of revolutionary, left and anti-capitalist organizations seem to have lost any critical perspective of the union leadership’s decision to back down from the fight.
+Instead of having discussions about what kind of vision for education we all need to be fighting for and how we can fight for that vision, the discussion among most leftist union activists has been limited to how the decisions of the leadership can be carried out.
 Before the settlement had been announced on Friday, before anyone knew what would be in it, the main discussion among the militant union activists of the reform caucus was how to sell a yes vote on the predicted settlement to the membership.
 Union leadership came to the emergency caucus meeting on Thursday with the message that there would be a settlement soon, and it was the reform caucus’ job to convince the membership to back off the strike plans and accept whatever settlement came.
-There wasn’t any debate on whether a no vote would be justified, or if the union could gain anything more by continuing the fight – the only discussion brought up by the leftists in the reform caucus was why it was necessary to take the leadership’s decision.
+There wasn’t any debate on whether a no vote would be justified, or if the union could gain anything more by continuing the fight – the only discussion brought up by the leftists in the reform caucus, as retold by those present, was why it was necessary to accept the leadership’s decision.

-This particular reaction to the union leadership and this absence of left opposition seems to be because the reform caucus that is supported by many leftist and social justice teachers is the caucus that elected the current leadership.
-The Progressive Educators for Action Caucus formed a slate with the Latino Caucus and the United Valley Caucus called Union Power to run in the UTLA officer elections in 2013.
-Union Power won the elections, and PEAC member Alex Caputo-Pearl is now the president of the union.
-After the election of the Union Power slate, Union Power and PEAC became something of a withered appendage to the new union leadership.
-Because of this they have lost most of any orientation to the rank and file, and have instead been politically focused on supporting the leadership.
+This particular reaction to the union leadership and this absence of left opposition seems to result from the fact that the reform caucus that is supported by many leftist and social justice teachers is the caucus that elected the current leadership.
+In 2013 the Progressive Educators for Action Caucus (PEAC) formed a slate with the Latino Caucus and the United Valley Caucus called Union Power to run in the UTLA officer elections.
+The Union Power slate won the elections and PEAC member Alex Caputo-Pearl is now in the role of UTLA President.
+In the wake of the victory Union Power and PEAC became something of a withered appendage to the new union leadership and now have lost most of any orientation to the rank and file and instead have made their focus on supporting the leadership.

 Much like progressives who called out Bush’s war crimes, then campaigned for Obama and became silent on drone strikes and spying because they had ‘one of theirs’ in office, reformers in UTLA would probably be calling for a no vote on the contract and a continued organizing push towards a strike if they didn’t have their own candidates in the union leadership.